 A good range of partnership working contributes to children's progress and wellbeing.
 Practitioners involve parents/carers in the life and work of the setting and keep them informed about all aspects of the setting's work through daily informal discussions and by displaying dates and information on a notice board.
-It also offers agreed times for discussion on learner's progress.

-The setting has good links with the local primary school and very close positive links with the local authority Foundation Phase advisory teacher who works effectively with the setting.
+The setting has good links with a number of local primary schools and very close positive links with the local authority Foundation Phase advisory teacher who works effectively with the setting.
 Practitioners value the support they receive and are keen to respond to advice and guidance.
 Practitioners work well together, share information about children and know who to contact when and if additional support is required for children.
-Good partnerships exist with the local hall committee and the local gardening club.
-Feedback from parental questionnaires and discussion is very positive about partnership working.
+Good partnerships exist with the local community and the proprietor represents the sector on a number of high level Local Authority strategic groups.
+Feedback from parental questionnaires is positive about partnership working.